 A couple of side notes about pattern weights:

 When using thicker fabrics, choose heavier pattern weights, or the whole thing won't work!

 Depending on the pattern (simple shape or full of details) and the fabric (thin slippery jersey vs. stable quilting cotton) I'm using, I sometimes decide to place all the pattern pieces on the fabric and then pin them all around before I cut them.

-This make the process faster, because I can rapidly check that I have enough fabric for my project (really useful when you're refashioning old clothes instead of buying yardages from the bolt!), then go ahead to accurately transfer marking to the fabric.
+This makes the process faster because I can rapidly check that I have enough fabric for my project (really useful when you're refashioning old clothes instead of buying yardages from the bolt!), then go ahead to accurately transfer marking to the fabric.

 When I need to trace darts or other marks, I prefer having my pattern pieces perfectly attached to the fabric, until I'm done.

 No-sew ideas to make your pattern weights